ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/018-other-options.md

 Ecamm Live includes a built-in speed test.
 A {% inlineicon greencheck 15 %}green checkmark{% endinlineicon %} symbol indicates that the internet upload speed is sufficient for the current stream size, frame rate, quality, and number of streaming destinations.

 A {% inlineicon redx 15 %}red X{% endinlineicon %} symbol means that your upload speed is not fast enough.
-You can either reduce yoru stream size, turn off High Quality Video mode (see above), or reduce the number of streaming destinations.
+You can either reduce your stream size, reduce your frame rate, turn off High Quality Video mode (see above), or reduce the number of streaming destinations.

 If the results of the internet speed test doesn't seem accurate, click the <samp>Test Again</samp> button.
 The test usually takes about 30 seconds to complete.